NilanshGupta/AoG-Calculator/README.md

         agent.add('sum of '+x+' and '+y+' = '+z);
       }
     ```

+ 8) Click on Deploy Button and Test it.

 ## Same you can make a logic for subtraction, multiplication and division.